 - Minor currency pairs also known as cross-currency pairs.

 For this article, we’re only going to focus only on the most commonly traded pairs which are the major currency pairs.
 The majors are known to offer the best trading opportunities.

 Major Currency Pairs

 The major currency pairs consist of six currency pairs that are internationally the most frequently traded currencies.
-Because they are most traded currency pairs globally, a lot of traders are analyzing the charts of the majors for trading signals.
+Because they are most traded currency pairs globally, a lot of traders are analysing the charts of the majors for trading signals.

 There are different economic drivers for different currency pairs.
 For example, if you like to trade commodities like oil, you might like currency pairs which are linked to oil trading like the Canadian Dollar (CAD).
-Because the Canadian economy relies on oil exports the USD/CAD will be impacted and driven by the changes in Oil prices.
+Because the Canadian economy relies on oil exports, the USD/CAD will be impacted and driven by the changes in Oil prices.

 Commonly Traded Currency Pairs